About Bighorn Sheep

 Habitat

-Desert bighorn prefer a habitat of steep, rocky terrain for escape from predators, bedding, and lambing.
-Bighorn zigzag up and down cliff faces with amazing ease.
-They use ledges only two inches wide for foot holds, and bounce from ledge to ledge over spans as wide as 20 feet.
-They can move over level ground at 30 miles per hour and scramble up mountain slopes at 15 mph.
-They are aided by cloven hooves which are sharp-edged, elastic, and concave.
+Desert bighorn sheep thrive in steep, rocky terrain, which offers them escape routes from predators, bedding areas, and lambing sites.
+Remarkably agile, they navigate cliff faces with ease, using ledges as narrow as two inches for footholds and traversing spans as wide as 20 feet.
+Their cloven hooves, sharp-edged, elastic, and concave, enable them to move swiftly over level ground at 30 miles per hour and scramble up mountain slopes at 15 mph.

 Food